ElucidataInc/ElMaven/docs/Build.rst

    $ ./run.sh
    $ ./bin/El_Maven_0.x #for example: ./bin/El_Maven_0.2

-El-MAVEN loads with two windows: one for logging the application status and another El-MAVEN application window for data analysis.
+El-MAVEN loads with two windows: one for logging the application status and another for data analysis.

 Ubuntu
 ------

-* Open the terminal and give the following commands to set up libraries and tool chains for El-MAVEN
+* Open the terminal and give the following commands to set up the libraries and tool chains for El-MAVEN:

    ::